 - Waimea Canyon - Nicknamed the "Grand Canyon of the Pacific."

 Home to the Hawaii state capitol of Honolulu and the majority of Hawaii's population, Oahu is a vibrant mix of natural and cultural wonders with the entertainment and amenities of the 21st century.
 Check out the waves on the famous North Shore, relive American history at the memorials and museums of Pearl Harbor, or soak up the sun and take a surfing lesson on Waikiki Beach.

 There is primarily one main airport that services Oahu, and it's located in Honolulu.
 Most of Oahu's accommodations are located in Waikiki, but there are other lodging gems scattered around the island.
-Be sure to check out our Where to Stay on Oahu article for more information.
+Check out our Where to Stay on Oahu in 2023 article for more information.